MarcusGalea/MarcusGalea.github.io/docs/index.markdown

 ![alt text1](https://github.com/MarcusGalea/MarcusGalea.github.io/blob/master/Lego-Logo.png)

 If we compare popularity between themes, we can see how we have a main one.
-It being Star Wars
+It being Star Wars, that has [937](https://www.brickeconomy.com/sets/theme/star-wars) different sets inside.

 https://github.com/MarcusGalea/MarcusGalea.github.io/tree/master/theme.html
 {% include theme.html %}